Sold Out

 Technique: Woodblock

-Signed: Block- Signed "K. Nishijima" on the bottom margin
+Signed: Hand-signed in pencil by the artist on the bottom margin

 Condition: Pristine condition.